hbctraining/DGE_workshop_salmon_online/lessons/01c_RNAseq_count_distribution.md

 Count data in general can be modeled with various distributions:

 1. **Binomial distribution:** Gives you the **probability of getting a number of heads upon tossing a coin a number of times**.
 Based on discrete events and used in situations when you have a certain number of cases.
+Thus, it gives the probability of getting _r_ events out of _n_. trials

 2. **Poisson distribution:** For use, when **the number of cases is very large (i.e. people who buy lottery tickets), but the probability of an event is very small (probability of winning)**.
-The Poisson is similar to the binomial, but is based on continuous events.
-Appropriate for data where mean == variance.
+The Poisson is similar to the binomial as it is also based on discrete events, but used with data from an infinite sample.
+Thus it gives the probability of getting _r_ events in a population.
+It is appropriate for data where mean == variance.

 > [Details provided by Rafael Irizarry in the EdX class.](https://youtu.be/fxtB8c3u6l8)